Coconut chalice from 1700 - a liturgical vessel in the shape of a bowl

 Description

-The particularly noteworthy feature is the embossed and gilded copper frame, which, together with the shell mounted on two volutes, creates the bowl's handle; the contrast between the dark patina of the coconut shell and the gold of the trim, along with the simplicity of the overall design, makes this a truly valuable item, as well as rare, since similar types are found on the Teutonic field but with refined finishes in sculpture.
+A particularly noteworthy element is the embossed and gilded copper frame, which, together with the shell set on two volutes, creates the handle of the basin; the contrast between the dark patina of the coconut shell and the gold of the trim, along with the overall simplicity, makes this a truly valuable item, as well as rare, since similar types are found on the Teutonic Order's territory, but with elaborate finishes in sculpture.

 This artifact, clearly attributable to Tuscan craftsmanship, originates from the Grand Duchy of Tuscany and can be dated to the early 18th century.
 Its condition is excellent, with signs of wear consistent with its age.

-Indian walnuts, prized as an exotic delicacy and considered an antidote to poisons, have been favored by prominent collectors, especially residents of Northern Europe, who gathered them in Kunstkammer collections both as naturalia and as intricately carved and decorated frames made from precious materials, as part of the collections of great goldsmiths, as magnificent collector's items.
+Indian walnuts, prized as an exotic delicacy and considered an antidote to poisons, have been favored by major collectors, especially residents of Northern Europe, who gathered them in Kunstkammer collections both as naturalia and as intricately carved and decorated frames made from precious materials, as part of the collections of great goldsmiths, as splendid collectible items.
 In this artifact, the nut has been simply smoothed and polished, then placed in a frame.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and worth mentioning are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance style was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, but they also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and antiquity were also popular themes, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators.
-This demonstrates admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character within its national context.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character in a given nation.
 This is especially important when searching for an elegant antique that suits your interior.

 See catalog